 Once you go through treatment — whether surgery, chemo, radiation, or another treatment — and the cancer is in remission, however, you can apply for a policy to protect you from future accidents and illnesses.

-You may be able to receive some disability insurance benefits from your state disability program (five states and Puerto Rico have mandatory disability insurance programs) or through Social Security disability insurance (SSDI).
+In the meantime, if your illness does mean that you’re unable to work, you can apply for Social Security disability insurance (SSDI).
+You may also be able to receive some disability insurance benefits from your state disability program (five states and Puerto Rico have mandatory disability insurance programs).

 If you have received a cancer diagnosis and need to learn about disability insurance options, the first step is to survey what coverage you may already have.
 There are three primary types of disability coverage:

 Talk to your HR department about what coverage you have through work.
-If you have a private disability insurance policy that you’ve purchased on your own outside of work, look into claim requirements (more below).
+If you have a private disability insurance policy that you’ve purchased on your own outside of work, look into claim requirements.

 To make a claim, you’ll have to get a statement from your doctor that explains your health status and that you’re disabled and unable to work.
-That info has to meet the requirements of your policy’s definition of disability.
+That information has to meet your policy’s definition of disability.
 Some insurers may also require a statement from your employer.